Breword/tmux/Installing.md

 In addition, tmux requires a C compiler, make and pkg-config.

-On most platforms, these are available as packages:
+On most platforms, these are available as packages.
+This table lists the packages needed to run or to buld tmux:

 Platform|Command|Run Packages|Build Packages
 ---|---|---|---